 Adopt habits like these to reduce your costs and keep more money for the things you really need:

-- Reduce extras like daily coffee and eating out.
-The Increase Your Savings tool shows how extras can add up and throw off your budget.
+- Reduce extras like daily coffee and eating out so they don't add up and throw off your budget.

 - Cut phone and transportation costs by switching to the minimum package that meets your needs.